CakeDC/search/docs/Documentation/Overview.md

 Additional options parameters.

-* **form:** Search form name.
+* **formName:** Search form name.
 * **keepPassed:** Parameter that describes if you need to merge ```passedArgs``` to the url where you will be redirected to after post.
 * **action:** Sometimes you want to have different actions for post and get.
 In this case you can define get action using this parameter.
-* **modelMethod:** Method used to filter named parameters, passed from the form.
+* **tableMethod:** Method used to filter named parameters, passed from the form.
 By default it is validateSearch, and it defined in Searchable behavior.